 And once you do break into movie directing, you’ll still probably need to work your way up through assistant director jobs.
 Francis Ford Coppola, for example, worked as a soundman, dialogue director, screenplay writer and associate producer before becoming known as a director [source: Internet Movie Database].

 While the competition is stiff, there are movie-directing jobs out there.
 You may find your niche in documentaries, in TV or in cable movies instead of in studio-backed films.
 And perhaps, with education, experience, networking and persistence, some day you'll have a shiny Oscar or two to set on your shelf.

-For lots more information about movie directors and related topics, check out the links on the next page.
+For lots more information about movie directors and related topics, check out the links below.